 Speed, Duplex, and Autonegotiation

-If the port statistics show a large amount of alignment errors, frame check sequence (FCS), or late-collisions errors, this might mean a speed or duplex mismatch.
+If the port statistics show a large number of alignment errors, frame check sequence (FCS), or late-collisions errors, this might mean a speed or duplex mismatch.

-A common issue with speed and duplex is when the duplex settings are mismatched between two switches, between a switch and a router, or between the switch and a workstation or server.
+A common issue with speed and duplex occurs when duplex and speed settings are mismatched between two switches, between a switch and a router, or between the switch and a workstation or server.
 Mismatches can happen when manually setting the speed and duplex or from autonegotiation issues between the two devices.

 •Let both ports autonegotiate both speed and duplex.

-•Manually set the speed and duplex parameters for the ports on both ends of the connection.
+•Manually set the speed and duplex parameters for the interfaces on both ends of the connection.

-•If a remote device does not autonegotiate, set the same duplex settings on the two ports.
+•If a remote device does not autonegotiate, use the same duplex settings on the two ports.
 The speed parameter adjusts itself even if the connected port does not autonegotiate.

 Autonegotiation and Network Interface Cards

-Problems sometimes occur between the switch and third-party Network Interface Cards (NICs).
-By default, the switch ports and interfaces are set to autonegotiate.
-Devices like laptops or other devices are commonly set to autonegotiate, yet sometimes autonegotation issues occur.
+Problems sometimes occur between the switch and third-party network interface cards (NICs).
+By default, the switch ports and interfaces autonegotiate.
+Laptops or other devices are commonly set to autonegotiate, yet sometimes autonegotiation issues occur.

 If the port statistics show excessive FCS, late-collision, or alignment errors, verify that the cable distance from the switch to the connected device meets the recommended guidelines.
-See the "Cable and Adapter Specifications" section on page B-4 for cabling guidelines.
+See the "Cables and Adapters" section on page B-5.